Rascals’ guitarist Cornish recovering from on-stage collapse

 BILLINGS, Mont.
 (AP) — A publicist says Rock & Roll Hall of Fame guitarist Gene Cornish of The Rascals is in good spirits at a Montana hospital after collapsing during a concert.

+Melissa Kucirek says the 74-year-old Cornish is expected to be released from a Billings hospital on Wednesday.

-Melissa Kucirek said Sunday it’s not known when the 74-year-old Cornish will be released.
-But she says that “he’s on the path to a speedy recovery” and is eager to get back on stage.
+She said Sunday that “he’s on the path to a speedy recovery” and is eager to get back on stage.

-Kucirek says it isn’t known what caused Cornish to collapse Friday at a show in Billings.
+Kucirek says she didn’t know what caused Cornish to collapse Friday at a show in Billings.

 Most Read Nation & World Stories